Series: The Adventures of Sherlock Holmes and Doctor Watson

 - Getting Crap Past the Radar: The main theme.
 It was adapted from a filler theme played by The BBC World Service, thus giving Russian audiences a perfect leitmotif for Britain.
 Of course, Russian audiences shouldn't have been listening to the BBC World Service in the first place due to Soviet censorship.
 The fact that the theme succeeded was testament to how widespread Soviet illegal listening was.

-- Iconic Outfit: The cape and deerstalker make their inevitable appearance.
+- Iconic Outfit: The cape and deerstalker make their inevitable appearance, though in the more correct context this time, as a back-country outfit it was in the first place.

 - Innocently Insensitive: Holmes, in the scene with Watson's pocket watch.
 His chain of deductions regarding Watson's alcoholic older brother winds up hitting a few sore spots and provokes a Dude, Not Funny! reaction from Watson.
 To be fair to Holmes, Watson did ask Holmes what he could infer from the watch.